Ice Box Chamberlain: Later career and life

 Chamberlain had agreed to play for the Cleveland Spiders in 1895, but instead he joined a Class D baseball team out of Warren, Ohio in the Iron and Oil League.
 Future Baseball Hall of Fame member Honus Wagner played on the team.
 Years later, Wagner recalled Chamberlain as an experienced pitcher who shared his baseball knowledge with his young teammates.
 He reported to the Spiders in 1896.
 The team featured Cy Young and young pitchers such as Cy Swaim and Zeke Wilson.
 Chamberlain was released after appearing in two games.

 Chamberlain finished his major league career with a 157–120 win–loss record and a 3.57 earned run average.
 Though he only finished among the top ten in complete games in two of his seasons, Chamberlain completed 264 of his 301 games started.
 His complete game total was ranked 64th on the all-time major league list after the 2013 season.
 Chamberlain also hit nine home runs, including a grand slam, during his major league career.

 In early 1898, The Montreal Gazette reported that NL president Nicholas Young signed Chamberlain as an umpire for the coming season.
 Chamberlain did not ultimately work for the NL because he was unhappy with the salary that he was offered.
 He played local semi-amateur baseball in Buffalo and then announced that he was leaving baseball to become a boxer.
 He challenged Jack Baty, a black fighter, to a boxing match and posted a $500 bet on the fight.
 There is no record of Chamberlain boxing against Baty or anyone else, and little is known about his life after the major leagues.

 Chamberlain briefly played minor league baseball for the 1899 Buffalo Bisons in the Western League.
 He did not win any games for Buffalo.
 In 1904, Sporting Life reported that the pitcher had a brother, F. Earl Chamberlain, who was named a Pacific Coast League umpire.
-Elton died of colon cancer at the age of 61.
+Elton died of colon cancer on September 22, 1929, at the age of 61.
 He was interred in the Holy Cross Cemetery in Baltimore, Maryland.